riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 ```

 ## 5 Using a prepared statement
-Now that we've shown how to connect and run a static query, let's use a prepared statement.
-Prepared statements are good for queries that we plan on running several times for different key values.
+Now that you know how to connect and run a static query, use a prepared statement.
+Prepared statements are good for queries that you plan on running several times for different key values.

-Let's start by adding another import to our code.
-For this exercise, we'll send in variables as arguments on the command line.
-To read those arguments, we'll need to import the **sys** module.
+Start by adding another import to your code.
+For this exercise, send in variables as arguments on the command line.
+To read those arguments, import the **sys** module.

 ```python
 import sys
 ```

-For our use case, we'll read in a keyspace and table name, and then display the columns present in that table.
-Let's create variables in our code to read those arguments from the command line:
+For this use case, read in a keyspace and table name, and then display the columns present in that table.
+Create variables in your code to read those arguments from the command line:

 ```python
 keyspace = sys.argv[1]
 table = sys.argv[2]
 ```

-Next, we'll create our query string and prepare it.
-Preparing our query string adds it to the prepared statement cache of our Astra DB cluster, preventing it from needing to be parsed before each use.
+Next, create your query string and prepare it.
+Preparing your query string adds it to the prepared statement cache of your Astra DB cluster, preventing the need to parse it before each use.

 ```python
 pStatement = session.prepare("""